 Why fog computing is important to the IoT

-As hybrid networking specialists, Westbase.io are heavily involved in supporting the network edge, where fog computing and the Internet of Things are situated.
-Our range of wired and wireless solutions therefore have built in fog computing capabilities.
+As cellular networking specialists, Westbase.io are heavily involved in supporting the network edge, where fog computing and the Internet of Things are situated.
+Our range of 4G LTE solutions therefore have built in fog computing capabilities.

 Cradlepoint, for example, offers a “Software Development Kit”, or “SDK”, for their 4G LTE routers, which enables organisations to build and deploy custom applications at the edge of the network on the router itself.
 It allows users to securely add unique values (proprietary IP) as well as add local intelligence to the router, for example custom alerts.